 The first day we arrived was very windy, but there were still peaks of sun, so we hurried and went swimming at the beach.
 The rest of the days were windy and rainy and when we got to the airport, the sun came out and the winds were calm.
 Perfect.

-We will be doing another post about our trip with pics and stuff later in the week.Remember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.
+We will be doing another post about our trip with pics and stuff later in the week.Also remember that romanization is only a tool.
+Try not to depend on it too much.
+Learning the Hangul alphabet is the key to success!